Kingston near Lewes: Governance

 At a local level Kingston is governed by Kingston Parish Council.
 Its responsibilities include footpaths, playgrounds and minor planning applications.
 The parish council has seven seats available which were uncontested in the May 2007 election.

 The next level of government is the district council.
 The parish of Kingston lies within the Kingston ward of Lewes District Council, which returns a single seat to the council.
 The election on 4 May 2007 elected a Liberal Democrat.
 This ward stretches south to Piddinghoe and had a total population of 2,106 as of the 2011 Census.

 East Sussex County Council is the next tier of government, for which Kingston is within the Newhaven and Ouse Valley West division, with responsibility for Education, Libraries, Social Services, Civil Registration, Trading Standards and Transport.
 Elections for the County Council are held every four years.
 The Liberal Democrat David Rogers OBE was elected in the 2005 election.

 The UK Parliament constituency for Kingston is Lewes.
-The Conservative MP is Maria Caulfield who in 2015 replaced the Liberal Democrat Norman Baker, who had been constituency MP since 1997.
+The Conservative MP was Maria Caulfield who in 2015 replaced the Liberal Democrat Norman Baker, who had been constituency MP since 1997.
+As of July 2024, Liberal Democrat James MacCleary is the MP.

 Prior to Brexit in 2020, the village was part of the South East England constituency in the European Parliament.

 The parish of "Kingston near Lewes" was formed in 1894 when the parish of "Kingston" was abolished and split into "Kingston near Lewes" and "Kingston Urban" in the Municipal Borough of Lewes.

+In July 2025 a consultation was launched over proposals to bring Kingston, alongside East Saltdean, Telscombe Cliffs, Peacehaven, and Newhaven into Brighton and Hove.
+This has been met by opposition from Lewes District Council and the local MP James MacCleary.